martenjacobs/ToonRooter/README.md

 ssh-keygen -p -f id_rsa
 ```

+If for some reason you lost both the ssh private key and the password, you'll have to
+re-root your Toon.

 ## It's not working!
 Please re-check your wiring.
 If you're sure the wiring is correct, try the command with
 the `--output-level DEBUG` flag set and head over to